mesalock-linux/gbdt-rs/README.md

 1. Linear regression: use SquaredError and LAD loss types
 2. Binary classification (labeled with 1 and -1): use LogLikelyhood loss type
 ## Compatibility with xgboost
-At this time, gbdt-rs support to use model trained by xgboost to do inference.
+At this time, MesaTEE GBDT-RS support to use model trained by xgboost to do inference.
 The model should be trained by xgboost with following configruation:

 1. booster: gbtree
 2. objective: "reg:linear", "reg:logistic", "binary:logistic", "binary:logitraw", "multi:softprob", "multi:softmax" or "rank:pairwise".

-We have tested that gbdt-rs is compatible with xgboost 0.81 and 0.82
+We have tested that MesaTEE GBDT-RS is compatible with xgboost 0.81 and 0.82

 # Quick Start
 ## Training Steps